sujithsavithryma/Angular-8---Internationalisation/README.md

 ## Build

+Run `npm run build:es` to build the Espaniol project.
+The build artifacts will be stored in the `dist/es` directory.
+Use the `--prod` flag for a production build.

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build:en` to build the English project.
+The build artifacts will be stored in the `dist/en` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests